UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 variable***.

-Local variables are any objects that have been created within a function and only exist and accessible in the function where they are made.
+Local variables are any objects that have been created within a function and only exist inside the function where they are made.

 Code within a function is described as a **local environment**.